JacobcobLee/Stripe-subscription-portal/README.md

 ## How to run locally

-This sample includes [5 server implementations](server/) in our most popular languages.
-Follow the steps below to run one of the servers locally.

 **1. Clone and configure the sample**

 The Stripe CLI is the fastest way to clone and configure a sample to run locally.